dhmsjs/jacuzzi_decrypt/README.md

 # jacuzzi_decrypt
-Simple Python script to decrypt type "C4" and "CA' message types from "encrypted" Jacuzzi and Sundance Spa Controllers.
+Simple Python script to decrypt type "C4", "CA' and "CC" message types from "encrypted" Jacuzzi and Sundance Spa Controllers.

 Some versions of Jacuzzi and Sundance hot tub control boards are "encrypted" which makes them incompatible with non-encrypted devices.
 This simple Python script illustrates the decryption algorithm and also serves as a simple command line tool you can use to decrypt messages by hand.